piotrskrzynski1/BoostChatroom/README.md

 2. Run the client application, provide info for the server you setup above
 3. Send messages by typing a message and pressing enter
 4. type /help for more commands (for example /file [path] to send a file to the server and other clients).
-5. The fun part is, if someone joins, he'll get your last 100 messages
+5. The fun part is, if someone joins, he'll get the last 100 messages sent to the server

 ## Class descriptions
 ### Server